Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Evaluating our Additions

 \subsection{Imputation Quality Test}

-\paragraph{Experimental Setup} To assess the contribution of script vectors and expanded lineage imputation to reducing sparsity, we conducted an imputation quality test following the methodology used in \textsc{URIEL+} \citelanguageresource{khan-etal-2025-uriel} and \citet{li2024comparison}.
-The procedure removes $20\%$ of known (i.e., non-missing) data, imputes these values, and compares predictions to the ground truth using F1 for binary features and root mean square error (i.e., RMSE) for continuous features.
-Imputation was performed on aggregated representations (union, meaning feature values were merged using a logical OR operation; or average, meaning feature values were averaged), with languages pre-filled via our expanded lineage imputation procedure.
-Among \textsc{URIEL+}’s three advanced algorithms, we used SoftImpute for all evaluations, as it previously achieved the strongest performance and was chosen for downstream and distance-alignment experiments \citelanguageresource{khan-etal-2025-uriel}.
+\paragraph{Experimental Setup} To assess the contribution of script vectors and expanded lineage imputation to reducing sparsity, we conducted two imputation quality tests following the methodology used in \textsc{URIEL+} \citelanguageresource{khan-etal-2025-uriel} and \citet{li2024comparison}.
+The procedure removes $20\%$ of known (i.e. non-missing) data, imputes these values, and compares predictions to the ground truth using F1 for binary features and root mean square error (i.e. RMSE) for continuous features.
+For our first test, we evaluated the SoftImpute algorithm.
+SoftImpute previously achieved the strongest performance of the three \textsc{URIEL+} imputation algorithms and was chosen for downstream and distance-alignment experiments \citelanguageresource{khan-etal-2025-uriel}.
+For this test, languages were pre-filled via our expanded lineage imputation procedure, however, filled values are not held out during imputation evaluation.
+This choice is to solely identify the quality of SoftImpute.
+With that said, we also report the results when we allow lineage-imputed values to be held out during imputation evaluation (i.e. treated as known), and the results of this can be found in Table~\ref{tab:imputation-before-after-genetic-with-eval-results} in Appendix \ref{app:imp-quantitative}.

+For our second test, we evaluated solely the lineage imputation, skipping SoftImpute.
+Imputation was performed on aggregated representations (union aggregation, meaning feature values were merged using a logical OR operation; or average, meaning feature values were averaged).

-\paragraph{Results} Table~\ref{tab:imputation-before-after-genetic-results} shows that SoftImpute achieves near-perfect performance on script vectors, with accuracy and F1 above $0.98$ across all configurations.
-These results substantially exceed those for typological vectors, indicating that script features are both more complete and predictable within genealogical lineages.
+\paragraph{Results} Table~\ref{tab:imputation-before-after-genetic-without-eval-results} shows that SoftImpute achieves near-perfect performance on script vectors, with accuracy and F1 above $0.98$ across all configurations.
+These results substantially exceed those for all types of typological vectors, indicating that script features are both more complete and predictable within genealogical lineages.

-Two factors drive this effect.
-First, script data are inherently less sparse (i.e., before imputation, script vectors cover $7,488$ languages (nearly twice the most complete typological distance type, which is syntactic), and after imputation, coverage exceeds $20,000$ languages).
-Secondly, writing system properties (e.g., the complexity of characters) are highly stable within language families \cite{changizi2021graphic}, providing strong structural cues for imputation models.
+There are two factors that explain this result.
+First, script data are inherently less sparse (i.e. before imputation, script vectors cover $7,488$ languages (nearly twice the most complete typological distance type, which is syntactic), and after imputation, coverage exceeds $20,000$ languages).
+Secondly, writing system properties (e.g. the complexity of characters) are highly stable within language families \cite{mitonGraphicComplexityWriting2021}, providing strong structural cues for imputation models.